Charges Still Not Laid After Cleo Smith's Dramatic Rescue

 Detective Blaine told reporters the parents were “Just absolutely surprised and they were ecstatic.”

 Little detail has been provided on the suspect.
 What we do know is that he has no connection to the family and neighbours have described him as “lonely” and “quiet”.
-Locals had spotted him last Monday buying nappies at a Woolworths which they said was odd given that he didn’t have children.
+The man was allegedly spotted buying nappies last Monday at a Woolworths which they thought was odd given that he does not have children.
 He has reportedly been taken to hospital a second time following his arrest after banging his head against the wall in a police cell.

 Cleo’s story has captured the entire nation and has made top stories across the world in America, The UK, Europe, Ireland and Brazil.